 Most pharmacies carry foam pads that you can attach to your glasses.
-They’re intended for eyeglasses with metal frames, but you can also affix them to the bridge pads of your sunglasses to keep them from slipping.
+They’re intended for eyeglasses with metal frames, but you can also affix them to the bridge pads of your sunglasses to prevent them from slipping.

 If you’re a woman, you might already have this product in your handbag, but you can use this tip even if you don’t wear makeup.
-Apply a couple of dabs of eyeshadow primer on either side of your nose before you put your sunglasses on, and then gently press your glasses into place.
-The primer is designed to keep your eyeshadow in place, and some people swear that it can do the same thing for your sunglasses.
+Apply a couple dabs of eyeshadow primer on either side of your nose before you put your sunglasses on, and then gently press your glasses into place.
+The primer is designed to keep your eyeshadow in place, and some people swear it can do the same thing for your sunglasses.